oskarth/rwz-pof/README.md

     Note over SB: Verify:<br/>1.
 Signatures valid<br/>2.
 LBs authorized<br/>3.
 Total ≥ required
     SB-->>BB: Verified/Rejected
 ```

+## Development Notes

+- The server uses in-memory storage for commitments and proofs
+- All endpoints use JSON for request and response bodies
+- Development mode (`RISC0_DEV_MODE=true`) enables faster proving for testing
+- Default deal ID is "DEAL123" if not specified
+- Default buyer is "buyer123" if not specified

+## Error Handling

+Common error responses:
+- "Not enough commitments for proof generation" - Need at least 2 commitments
+- "No proof found for the deal" - No proof has been generated for the given deal_id
+- "Failed to generate proof" - Proof generation failed (check required amount)

 ## TODO
 - Integrate with glue code (e.g. UI); see [PLAN.md](PLAN.md)